Sunday, July 5 · Week 6

 ShowingTime tells your seller what buyers said.
 ListingBeat tells your seller what it means.

-Because the weekend is when your listing lives — the showings, the open house, the drive-bys.
+Compare the reportsBecause the weekend is when your listing lives: the showings, the open house, the drive-bys.
 Sunday evening is when your seller is wondering how it went.
-The Sunday Beat answers before they ask, and next Sunday’s opens with any feedback still in transit.
+The Sunday Beat answers before they ask, and the next issue opens with any feedback still in transit.

-Built for listing agents
+Compare every planBuilt for real estate listing agents

 Start with one listing.
 Put The Sunday Beat in writing before your seller has to ask.